-Rosacea is a well-recognised inflammatory condition that affects the middle of the face.
+Rosacea is a well-recognized inflammatory condition that affects the middle of the face.
 One in 10 individuals in the United States suffer from this condition with over 60% of them experiencing complications that affect the eye (called ocular rosacea).
 Other parts of the face such as the cheeks, forehead and chin are also commonly involved.
-In this article, we shall take a brief look at rosacea and its clinical manifestation when it affects the eyes.
+On this page, we take a brief look at rosacea and its clinical manifestation when it affects the eyes.

 Cause of rosacea

-From a more general perspective, patients experience redness of the face and the eruption of small pus filled lesions.
-They might possibly also develop multiple episodes of flushing of the face.
-With regards to the eyes, there can be irritation, redness and burning sensation of the eyes.
-Patients might possibly feel like there is a foreign body within the eye and might possibly also experience dry eyes.
+From a more general perspective, patients experience redness of the face and the eruption of small pus-filled lesions.
+They might experience multiple episodes of flushing of the face.
+With regards to the eyes, there can be irritation, redness and burning sensation.
+Patients might possibly feel like there is a foreign body within the eye and can also experience dry eyes.
 Recurrent eye infections are common as are the formation of styes.
 Excessive thick secretions from the meibomian glands will be present.
 Patients might possibly become sensitive to light.

-On examination, the eyelid demonstrates excessive redness and prominent blood vessels (called telangiectasia).
-Patients might possibly also develop conjunctivitis and infiltration of the cornea.
-Thickening of the cornea might possibly also occur at certain parts.
+On examination, the eyelid shows excessive redness and prominent blood vessels (called telangiectasia).
+Patients can develop conjunctivitis and infiltration of the cornea.
+Partial thickening of the cornea might possibly occur.
 If left untreated, the cornea can become opaque and can distort the patient’s vision.
-On top of this, patients might possibly develop bacterial keratitis.
+On top of this, patients sometimes develop bacterial keratitis.

 Clinical examination is the best diagnostic modality.
-No specialist investigations are usually needed though histology might possibly show the presence of various inflammatory cells in the conjunctiva.
+No specialist investigations are usually needed though histology can show the presence of various inflammatory cells in the conjunctiva.

-- irradiation of the skin with ultraviolet light might possibly help
+- Since rosacea often progresses to bumps and pimples, irradiation of the skin with ultraviolet light might help